Advocacy in ActionMinister Fleming with Prince George Public Library Trusteeand BCLTA Director Mike Gagel. October 2017.

 4. Provincial Support for Public Library Boards

-BCLTA Advocacy Templates
+BCLTA Advocacy Tools and Templates

 B.C. public library letter to Minister Fleming from Library Director and Library Board Chair.
 Template letter here